A picture of coins spread out on a table with a green plant growing out of it

 If you suspect your child has a disability, send a written request to the principal or special education coordinator asking for a comprehensive evaluation.
 Keep a copy of your request.

-Evaluations must include multiple tools, such as classroom observations, standardized tests, and teacher input, and be conducted by qualified professionals.
+Evaluations must include multiple tools, such as classroom observations, standardized tests, teacher input, and family input.
+They must be conducted by qualified professionals.
 The results determine eligibility for services and guide the IEP team’s decisions.

 Do I have to give written consent for IEP consideration?